pymc-devs/pymc-examples/examples/howto/marginalizing-models.myst.md

 plt.hist(pm.draw(y, draws=2000, random_seed=rng), bins=30, rwidth=0.9);
 ```

-The other way is where we use the built-in `NormalMixture` distribution to where that choice is not our model.
-There is nothing unique about the first model other than we initialize it with `pmx.MarginalModel` instead of `pm.Model`.
+The other way is where we use the built-in {class}`NormalMixture <pymc.NormalMixture>` distribution to where that choice is not our model.
+There is nothing unique about the first model other than we initialize it with {class}`pmx.MarginalModel <pymc-experimental.MarginalModel>` instead of {class}`pm.Model <pymc.Model>`.
 This different class is what will allow us to marginalize out variables later.

 ```{code-cell} ipython3
 with pm.Model() as prebuilt_mixture: